Candida blankii: Ecology

-In nature, Candida blankii forms symbiotic relationships with other organisms.
+In nature, C.a blankii forms symbiotic relationships with other organisms.
 An Indian study of seven bee species and 9 plant species found 45 yeast species from 16 genera colonise the nectaries of flowers and honey stomachs of bees.
-Most were members of the genus Candida; the most common species in honey bee stomachs was Dekkera intermedia, while the most common species colonising flower nectaries was C. blankii.
-Although the mechanics are not fully understood, it was found that Azadirachta indica flowers more if C. blankii are present.
+Most were members of the genus Candida; the most common species in honeybee stomachs was Dekkera intermedia, while the most common species colonising flower nectaries was C. blankii.
+Although the mechanics are not fully understood, Azadirachta indica was found to flower more if C. blankii is present.

 Human pathology

-A few human infections of Candida blankii have been found.
+A few human infections of C. blankii have been found.
 Their existence suggests that the condition may have been under-reported.
 In 2015, the yeast was found in the airways of a patient with cystic fibrosis; this was the first recorded case of C. blankii infection in humans.
 A second case was reported in 2018.
 The fungus proved resistant to treatment with antifungals.
 The yeast was characterized as "an opportunist pathogen for lung transplant and/or CF patients".
 Because of its resistance, it was said to warrant further study.
 Different strains, it was suggested, should also be studied "to increase knowledge of genetic diversity and antifungal susceptibility profile".

 Fungal blood-stream infections (fungaemia) have been newly associated with C blankii.
 Polyene antifungals have been identified as a possible treatment.

 The species has been detected in meat intended for human consumption, including Iberian ham.

 Biotechnology

-Like many yeasts, Candida blankii has been the subject of various biotechnological studies, including for use as a BOD biosensor.
+Like many yeasts, C. blankii has been the subject of various biotechnological studies, including for use as a BOD biosensor.
 The metabolic process of C. blankii is aerobic.
 Consequently, it oxidizes many forms of alcohol, amino acid, carbohydrates, and other organic compounds.
 As a BOD biosensor, practical applications may be limited due to short term effectiveness.

-A diploid isolate of C. blankii had an observed "potential for use in single cell protein production from hemicellulose hydrolysates", which is related to Cellulosic ethanol (i.e., ethanol production).
+A diploid isolate of C. blankii had an observed "potential for use in single-cell protein production from hemicellulose hydrolysates", which is related to cellulosic ethanol (i.e., ethanol production).

 This yeast is one of several studied extensively for use in xylose fermentation.

-Candida blankii has been tested as an aid for the degradation of hemicellulose hydrolysates.
+C. blankii has been tested as an aid for the degradation of hemicellulose hydrolysates.
 C. blankii "cultivated on a mixture of n-paraffins (6% vol/vol) has been shown to produce fumaric acid", which could be important in ethanol production, once the process is worked out.